phawandjian/identify-email-addin/README.md

   * Your admin may have disabled sideloading.
 Ask IT to enable **Add from URL** or deploy the add-in centrally via the Microsoft 365 admin center.

 ---
+Un-install / Remove the IdentifyEmail (“Verified Sender”) add-in

+Tip: If your IT department deployed the add-in centrally, you will not see a Remove option—ask your Microsoft 365 admin to withdraw the deployment from the admin center.

+macOS (both “New” & “Legacy” Outlook)
+	1. Open Outlook for Mac.
+	2. In the Home ribbon choose … More options ➜ Get Add-ins.
+	3. In the Add-ins window select My add-ins on the left.
+	4. Scroll to Custom add-ins.
+Locate Verified Sender.
+	5. Click the ⋯ (three-dot) menu on its tile and choose Remove → Remove again to confirm.  ￼
+	6. Close the Add-ins window.
+	7. If the task-pane pin is still visible in messages, quit and reopen Outlook once to clear the cached button.

+Windows – Classic desktop (Microsoft 365 Current Channel)
+	1. In Outlook choose File ➜ Manage Add-ins (opens My Add-ins in your browser).
+	2. Under My add-ins find Verified Sender.
+	3. Click the ⋯ menu on the tile → Remove → Remove to confirm.  ￼
+	4. Return to Outlook and restart the app so the ribbon refreshes.

+Windows – New Outlook (web-tech)
+	1. From the Home ribbon click Get Add-ins.
+	2. Choose My add-ins on the left.
+	3. Under Custom add-ins locate Verified Sender, open the ⋯ menu and pick Remove → Remove.  ￼
+	4. Close the dialog; the task-pane icon disappears immediately (restart if it lingers).
+---

 ### License